 I have several resources and more information on best practices for church treasury functions and internal controls/separation of duties that I would be happy to provide.

 PWV support of PDA’s humanitarian efforts in Ukraine

 Since the crisis in Ukraine started back in February, Presbyterian Disaster Assistance (PDA) has been sending resources and supporting ecumenical partners in Eastern and Central Europe who are addressing the humanitarian crisis there: Community of St. Egidio in Ukraine (working in western Ukraine), Hungarian Reformed Church Aid (in western Ukraine & Hungary), Hungarian Interchurch Aid (in Ukraine & Hungary), Lutheran World Federation (in Poland), and International Orthodox Christian Charities (in Romania).

-I am happy to report that, through May, the churches of the PWV have sent $11,435 to aid the PDA’s work in Ukraine.
+UPDATE: I am happy to report that, through June, the churches of the PWV have sent $17,656 to aid the PDA’s work in Ukraine.
 The need in Ukraine and the needs of Ukrainian refugees continue.
 PDA contuses to accept donations for Disaster Relief-International Refugee Programs-Ukraine (#DR000156).